kfranqueiro/wcag3-astro/guidelines/groups/image-and-media-alternatives/nontext-alternatives/nontext-content.md

 status: exploratory
 ---

-Equivalent text alternatives are available for non-text, non-image <a>content</a> that conveys context or meaning.
+Equivalent text alternatives are available for non-text, non-image :term[content] that conveys context or meaning.